syncfusion-content/uwp-docs/uwp/Map/Legend.md

 ---
 layout: post
 title: Legend in UWP Map control | Syncfusion
-description: Learn here all about Legend support in Syncfusion UWP Map (SfMaps) control and more.
+description: Learn how to configure, position, and customize legends for shape and bubble layers in the Syncfusion UWP Map control using SfMaps properties.
-platform: UWP
+platform: uwp
 control: SfMaps
 documentation: ug
 ---